augmented-os/augmented-os/docs/requirements/features/workflow_management/workflow-designer.md

 ## Overview

 The Workflow Canvas is the core UI component that allows users to visually design, edit, and review workflow definitions.
 It provides a drag-and-drop interface for creating workflow nodes, connecting them with edges, and configuring their properties, enabling users to create complex workflow definitions without writing code.
+The canvas supports a rich set of node types for building sophisticated business processes, including automated tasks, human tasks, decision points, parallel execution, and event handling.

 ## User Stories